rolfbjarne/github-status-editor/README.md

 This is a small command-line tool that can list and edit/add GitHub statuses.

+It needs a Personal Access Token from GitHub, which can be created [here](https://github.com/settings/tokens).
+The token (probably) needs `Full control of private repositories` (it might be enough with `Access public repositories`, depending on the repository).

 ## Examples

 ### List the statuses for a commit